stjosh/auto_groups/README.md

 $ ./tests/Docker/run-docker-test-instance.sh
 ```

 and then access your test instance on http://localhost:8080.
-The `auto_groups` app is automatically available, but not activated - this need to be done manually.
+The `auto_groups` app is automatically available, but not activated - this needs to be done manually.

 ## Comparison to similar Apps